larsks/blog.oddbit.com-posts/2012-11-05-posting-via-api.md

+---
+layout: post
-Title: Posting to Scriptogr.am using the API
+title: Posting to Scriptogr.am using the API
-Tags: scriptogr.am,api
+tags: scriptogr.am,api
-Date: 2012-11-05
+date: 2012-11-05
+---

 Scriptogr.am has a [very simple api][api] that allows one to `POST` and `DELETE` articles.  `POST`ing an article will place it in the